-Keep in mind that while Squarespace is regarded as one of the easiest to use site builders, it still takes a bit of time to get used to using the platform.
-Squarespace offers users a comprehensive help center which includes a vast amount of educational resources to help new users learn how to use it and design professional-quality sites and blogs.
+Keep in mind that while Squarespace is regarded as one of the easiest-to-use site builders, it still takes a bit of time to get used to using the platform.
+Squarespace offers users a comprehensive help center that includes a vast amount of educational resources to help new users learn how to use it and design professional-quality sites and blogs.

 6. Publish Your Blog

-Once you have customized your site and created some content, it’s time to go ahead and make your blog live.
+Once you have customized your site and created some content, it’s time to make your blog live.
 To do this, go to the “Home Menu” and click “Settings.”
-From settings, click “Site Availability,” and then select “Public” and click “Save.”
+From there, click “Site Availability,” and then select “Public” and click “Save.”
 If you have not already purchased a premium plan, you will need to go ahead and do so in order to make your site public.

-Those looking to build a blog for professional use should use their own custom domain opposed to using a free subdomain over platforms such as WordPress and Medium (e.g., blog.wordpress.com).
-A self-hosted blog will involve a few costs such as a domain name (~$12/yr.), web hosting (~$3/mo.), premium theme (~$30), and marketing tools.
+Those looking to build a blog for professional use should use their own custom domain as opposed to using a free subdomain over platforms such as WordPress and Medium (e.g., blog.wordpress.com).
+A self-hosted blog will involve a few costs such as a domain name (approximately $12 per year), web hosting (approximately $3 per month), premium theme (approximately $30), and marketing tools.
 Overall, building a blog is generally affordable and one can be built for under $100.